FederatedAI/KubeFATE/docs/FATE_On_Spark_With_Pulsar.md

 ```

-FATE will automatically fill in the host and proxy parameters of the cluster according to the content of the default field.
-For example, the Pulsar cluster used for synchronization with party 9999 will be:
+FATE will fill in the host and proxy parameters of the cluster according to the content of the default field.
+For example, the Pulsar cluster used for synchronization with party 9999 is as follow:

 ``` json